At-EC/At-RTOS/README.md

 ## User interface

-The [at_rtos.h](./include/kernal/at_rtos.h) is an interface of At-RTOS kernal.
+The [at_rtos.h](./include/kernel/at_rtos.h) is an interface of At-RTOS kernel.
 You can check the interface usage in this file to perform it in your embedded controller system.

 The following sample codes illustrates how to create your first thread:
 ```c